K. Chandrashekar Rao: Views

 Rao is a Gandhian and has stated that the teachings of Mahatma Gandhi inspired him to follow a non-violent approach in his demands during the Telangana movement.

 In 2019, Rao described Rahul Gandhi as the "biggest buffoon in the country" and Narendra Modi as the "most ineffective PM" in India's history.

 Rao is a follower of Sri Vaishnavism and a devotee of Chinna Jeeyar, his guru in the tradition of Ramanuja.
-He has led efforts efforts to rebuild major temples in Telangana, including Yadadri, Kondagattu, and Vemulawada.
+He has led efforts to rebuild major temples in Telangana, including Yadadri, Kondagattu, and Vemulawada.

 Controversies

 Kaleshwaram project scam

 During his tenure as Chief Minister of Telangana, Rao has undertaken an irrigation project as Kaleshwaram Lift Irrigation Project, which was touted as the world's largest multi-stage lift irrigation project.
 The Comptroller and Auditor General (CAG) of India has come out with a damning report on the project in Feb 2024, which says it was economically unviable from the start and details the massive cost overruns, possible undue benefits accrued to contractors for the supply and commissioning of pumps, motors, etc., and the poor planning involved.
 The project costs have likely exceeded to Rs.
-1.47 lakh crores ($USD 17.698 billion), as against Rs.
-81,911 crores ($USD 9.87 billion) projected to the Central Water Commission (CWC).
+1.47 lakh crores (US$17.698 billion), as against Rs.
+81,911 crores (US$9.87 billion) projected to the Central Water Commission (CWC).
 This report was released within a year after the Medigadda barrage sank.
 The National Dam Safety Authority (NDSA) found that the Medigadda barrage is severely compromised, rendering it useless unless fully renovated.